Last Post Fund: History

-Established in Montreal in 1909, the fund has grown from a private organization to a nationwide program supported by federal funds and private donations.
-In 1908 two Montreal police officers found a homeless man (James Daly), who they took to the hospital.
-The man was presumed drunk, and they staff set him to "sleep it off".
-Arthur Hair the head orderly of the hospital went to check on the man and saw an envelope in his pocket which he recognized as honorable discharge papers from the British War Office.
+Established in Montreal in 1909 by Arthur Hair, the fund has grown from a private organization to a nationwide program supported by federal funds and private donations.
+In 1908 two Montreal police officers found a homeless man (James Daly), whom they took to the hospital.
+The man was presumed drunk, and the staff left him to "sleep it off".
+Hair, the head orderly of the hospital, went to check on the man and saw an envelope in his pocket which he recognized as honorable discharge papers from the British War Office.
 Daly had served with the British military for over 20 years.
-Two days later Daly died (he had hypothermia and malnutrition, not drunk), as his body was unclaimed it was to be donated to research (as per standard practice).
+Two days later Daly died (he had hypothermia and malnutrition, not drunk), and as his body was unclaimed it was to be donated to research (as per standard practice).
 Not satisfied with what would happen to the veteran, Hair raised money to give him a proper burial at Notre Dame des Neiges Cemetery.
 The Last Post Fund was established in Montreal a year later.
-Initially the fund was financed through private donation, in 1921 it was incorporated and began receiving funds from the Government of Canada.
+Initially the fund was financed through private donations, but in 1921 it was incorporated and began receiving funds from the Government of Canada.
 Initially Catholic veterans were buried in Notre Dame des Neiges Cemetery whilst Protestants were buried in Mount Royal Cemetery.
 As the two cemeteries filled the Quebec division of the Last Post Fund purchased land in Pointe-Claire, Quebec in 1929, which they developed into the National Field of Honour, established a year later.

 The British Columbia board of directors currently consists of Gino Simeoni, Alistair Vigier, Beth Brown, Door Gibson, Ed Fitch, Ike Hall, Ken Usher and Jim Billinger.